 A commercial activity license is required for ALL for profit businesses operating in Philadelphia.
 Yes, you as an individual real estate investor with only a handful of properties or maybe just one property, qualify as a business.
 Therefore, you must get a commercial activity license.
 Luckily the license can be obtained completely online through the Department of Licenses & Inspections and is FREE.
 The predecessor to the Philadelphia commercial activity license was called the “business privilege license” and had cost $300.

 If the property is owned by more than one person, each person needs to apply for their own commercial activity license.

-You also need the commercial activity license in order to apply for the Housing Inspection License and receive the required certificates of rental suitability for new tenants.
+You also need the commercial activity license in order to apply for the Housing Inspection / Rental License and receive the required certificates of rental suitability for new tenants.

 How do I obtain my Commercial Activity License?

 The first step is to obtain a Philadelphia Tax account number – visit the Philadelphia Department of Revenue’s site here where you can apply online.
 If you own the property under your personal name, you will use your SSN.
 If you own it under an entity name, like an LLC, you will use your company’s EIN.
 Keep the tax account number which you will obtain handy as you’ll need it for the next step in the process.
 If the property is owned by more than one person, each person needs to apply for their own commercial activity license separately.
 A married couple can, however, share the same business tax account number.

 Please direct any tax related questions to your accountant as we are unable to advise on any tax implications.